-If you gonery

-a suim you can

-go to our pool that

-is connected to the

-levoge river.

-at you can go

-get named by a

-lian at the eyera.

-we have take of

-ather places to

-go asness.
+a sim you can go to am pool that is connected to the heroge fives. of you can go gift manded by a hian at the ayeng. we have sold of athle places to go asness.

 You're (not) welcome to Sketchton.
 Trip advisor score = zero.
 Here in Sketchon we are big on Rottenness.
 You can go on a boat trip down the sewage river and take a visit to the ill people at the hospice.
 If you have some spare change, you can go to our giant pharmacy or go to our McDonalds, which only sells mouldy chips.
 You can sign up for our authentic prison sentence by going to school.
 For another fun experience, you can sign up to throw things down the rubbish shoot.
 If you fancy a swim, you can go to our pool that is connected to the sewage river, or you can fight a lion at the gladiator arena.
 We also have lots of other places to go.